Knowledge base

 Preamble

-- If you encounter an issue with your website, disabling WordPress extensions allows you to quickly identify if one of them is causing the problem and to draw the necessary conclusions to repair your site.
+- Disabling WordPress extensions allows you to quickly identify if one of them is causing an issue on your site, and thus draw the necessary conclusions to fix it.

 Quickly disable WP extensions